 Resort Option: Sunshine Key RV Resort and Marina (38.8) – Sunshine Key RV Resort and Marina is a Thousand Trails affiliate is one of the largest RV campgrounds in the Florida Keys with 399 full hookup sites and all the amenities set on a private island just north of Bahia Honda State Park.

 Lazy Lakes RV Resort (MM 20) – Lazy Lakes RV Resort is a laid back RV resort located about 15 minutes from Key West.
 It features 99 full hookup sites around a 7-acre saltwater lake.
-Plus, it has a heated pool, WiFi and cable TV is available.
+Plus, it has a heated pool, camp store, WiFi and cable TV is available.
 They also have errific off-season rates.
 The bus to Key West stops just across the street making this RV campground very convenient to get to Key West.

 Geiger Key Marina & RV Park (MM 10.5) – Geiger Key Marina & RV Park is set in a secluded spot that was a former fishing camp.
 This small 37-site RV park is worth seeking out for the great tiki hut, old Florida fish camp cuisine, and live music.
 Even if you can’t book a campsite, it’s worth a visit.